-Weaknesses: Although DISC is a useful tool for better understanding personality, there are a few areas in which it lacks:
+Weaknesses: Although DISC reports are a useful tool for better understanding personality, there are a few areas in which it lacks:

-When trying to decide when you should use 16-Personality vs DISC, you need to first understand that both 16-Personality and DISC are more behaviorally focused, which makes them great tools for predicting fit and understanding personal actions we might not consciously notice.
-They tend to be less-suitable for situations requiring a deeper, more emotional understanding, like counseling or relationship coaching.
+When trying to decide when you should use 16-Personalities vs DISC, you need to first understand that both 16-Personalities and DISC are more behaviorally focused, which makes them great tools for predicting fit and understanding personal actions we might not consciously notice.
+They tend to be less suitable for situations requiring a deeper, more emotional understanding, like counseling or relationship coaching.

-The 16-Personality can be helpful for opening-up conversations about personality, creating a deeper understanding of one another, and bringing awareness to our behavioral differences.
+The 16-Personalities can be helpful for opening up conversations about personality, creating a deeper understanding of one another, and bringing awareness to our behavioral differences.
 It is often used by employers to help gain a general understanding of their employees’ strengths and weaknesses.

-Though they are not perfect, personality models are an easy, effective way to learn more about yourself and others.
+When deciding between DISC or 16-Personalities it is important to remember that, as covered in previous sections, both tests can provide valuable insight and are easy, effective ways to learn more about yourself and others.
 When used correctly, as an overall guide to self-improvement, tools like 16-Personality and DISC can help you learn to communicate more empathetically, understand other perspectives, and overcome personal blind spots.

-If you enjoyed learning DISC vs 16-Personality personality models, check out Crystal's Ultimate Guide to Personality Types!
+If you enjoyed learning DISC vs 16-Personalities models, check out Crystal's Ultimate Guide to Personality Types!